-Home schooling: private tutoring as a temporary alternative to school
+Home schooling: private tuition as a temporary alternative to school

 When Polly* developed severe anxiety brought on by an eating disorder, her concerned parents faced a dilemma about how to keep her studies on track.
-They wanted their daughter at home to recover, but at the same time, they needed a stable arrangement to ensure her education was uninterrupted as she prepared for her GCSEs.
+They wanted their daughter at home to recover, but at the same time, they needed a stable arrangement, such as private tuition, to ensure her education was uninterrupted as she prepared for her GCSEs.

 The solution was home schooling with private tuition.

 Polly is one of a growing number of children benefitting from private tuition as an alternative to mainstream school, rather than an addition to it.
 Recent figures compiled by the BBC reveal a massive rise in the number of home schooled children.
 Across the UK 48,000 children were being home-educated in 2016-17, up from about 34,000 in 2014-15.

 In some circumstances, parents take on the role of being their child’s main educator.
 But this solution is not for everyone.

 Benefits of Home Schooling with Private Tuition

 Families with the resources are instead using tutoring companies to put in place a structured learning programme delivered at home by experienced private tutors, who are subject experts and have the time and patience to make a real difference to the day-to-day lives of children.